rocketweb/cache-warmer/README.md

 ```

 ## Configuration
-There are two things that can be configured:
+There are few things that can be configured:
 1. you can set how many concurrent requests you want to execute to the server (applies to both Pages & Elements)
 ```
 $batchSize = 20;